This post was updated on August 31st, 2022

 One of the least disputed drawbacks of the ketogenic diet is its lack of nutritional balance.

 The ketogenic diet is nutritionally imbalanced.
-It has the potential to cause vitamin and mineral deficiencies that include calcium, phosphorus, magnesium, and selenium [13, 14].
+It has the potential to cause vitamin and mineral deficiencies.
+These include calcium, phosphorus, magnesium, and selenium [13, 14].

 The study by Cincione et al. 2021, cited above, issued multivitamin and multimineral supplements to avoid this very problem.